sans-blue-team/sec555-wiki/Tools/Logstash.md

 }
 ```

 This configuration would take the destination_ip and check to see if the Elasticsearch index logstash-bro-* had a previous answer that contained the destination_ip.
-If a match was found the memoize filter plugin would pull back the highest_registered_domain and query fields.
+If a match was found the elasticsearch filter plugin would pull back the highest_registered_domain and query fields.
 In this example, the query field would be stored into a field called destination_fqdn and the highest_registered_domain field would be stored into a field called destination_highest_registered_domain.
+Memoize would then cache this so that if the same alert came in 50 times the first alert would be cached and the remaining 49 would pull from that chace.

 ####Other use cases for the memoize filter plugin: